 Best 1440p 144hz Monitor with AMD FreeSync & Nvidia G-Sync Support

 The Razer Raptor is one of the less extravagant monitors on the market, but it's still a Razer monitor.
-It's got one of the coolest designs we've had the pleasure of looking at and some serious RGB lighting backed by Razer's best in class Chroma technology.
-It's solidly built and designed to take up as little space as possible too.
-An in-depth cable management system can keep the five flat cords that come in the box neatly organized, and the full aluminum chassis can take a serious beating.
-The strong color quality is only improved by the HDR support.
+It has one of the coolest designs we've had the pleasure of reviewing and some serious RGB lighting backed by Razer's best-in-class Chroma technology.
+It's also solidly built and designed to take up as little space as possible.

 9. Samsung C27HG70 27″ AMD Freesync